gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine slipped out of the infirmary and hurried along the corridor.
 None of the clerks and guards he passed took any notice of him.
-Outside, half of the militia in the market square had managed to form up, spearmen and archers side by side.
+Outside, half of the militia in Mapmarket Square had managed to form up, spearmen and archers side by side.
 The rest were still milling around, shouting for their companions or standing on tiptoe, waving to be seen.  *They don't even have proper uniforms*, Erileine thought.